Amey-Thakur/ANALYSIS-OF-ALGORITHM-AND-ANALYSIS-OF-ALGORITHM-LAB/README.md

 ### Acknowledgments

-Grateful acknowledgment to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction in Analysis of Algorithm.
-Their clear teaching and continued support helped me develop a strong understanding of algorithmic design and complexity analysis.
+Grateful acknowledgment to [Mega Satish](https://github.com/msatmod) for her exceptional contribution to this repository through "THE WALL" - comprehensive chapter-wise notes that became an invaluable resource for understanding complex algorithmic concepts.
+Her constant support, patience, and clarity throughout this journey made a real difference.
+Learning alongside her was transformative, not only because she explained concepts so clearly, but because she truly cared about understanding them together.
+Her thoughtful approach to teaching, openness to discussion, and steady encouragement turned challenges into meaningful learning moments.
+This work reflects the growth that came from learning side by side.
+Thank you, Mega, for everything you shared and taught along the way.

-**Special Thanks to Mega Satish**: Heartfelt appreciation to [Mega Satish](https://github.com/msatmod) for her exceptional contribution to this repository through "THE WALL" - comprehensive chapter-wise notes that became an invaluable resource for understanding complex algorithmic concepts.
-Her dedication to creating well-structured study materials and her generosity in sharing knowledge made a profound impact on my learning journey and helped numerous students master algorithm analysis.
-Her collaborative spirit and commitment to academic excellence exemplify the true essence of knowledge sharing.
+Special thanks to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction in Analysis of Algorithm.
+Their clear teaching and continued support helped develop a strong understanding of algorithmic design and complexity analysis.

 Special thanks to the mentors and peers whose encouragement, discussions, and support contributed meaningfully to this learning experience.